Avinash2468/avinash2468.github.io/_pages/teaching.md

 ### ECEA, NIT Warangal and ECEA, Probe, NIT Trichy

-1. Computer Vision Workship - 23rd and 24th October
+1. Computer Vision Workshop - 23rd and 24th October

     - Guest lecturer at the Computer Vision Workshop jointly conducted by NIT Trichy and NIT Warangal.
 Taught a class of 150 students the basics of Computer Vision and Image Processing.